Double context matches

-Double-context matches are 102% (or XLT) matches.
-You get a double-context match when the ID-based context and the text-flow context are both identical.
+Double context matches are 102% (or XLT) matches.
+Such matches are where the ID-based context and the text flow context are both identical.

-101% matches if only one of the contexts match: If the translation memory can use double context, but only one type of context is identical (for example, the text flow is the same but the IDs are different), memoQ will return a single-context (101%) match.
-If both contexts are different, and only the segment text is identical to the text in the translation memory, the match rate will be 100% (a regular exact match).
+101% matches if only one of the contexts match: If the translation memory can use double context, but only one type of context is identical (for example, the text flow is the same but the IDs are not), memoQ will return a simple context (101%) match.
+If both contexts are different, and only the actual source segment is identical to the one in the translation memory, then match rate will be 100% (which is a regular exact match).

 Missing contexts count as a match: If one of the contexts are missing from both the TM and from the source text, that counts as a match.
 For example, if a TM match has no context ID and the source segment has no context ID either, but the text flow is the same, that will be a 102% match – if the translation memory was created with the double context setting.